 Click on a course below to display additional info about the program.

 ASPIRE - Senior VCAL (Higher Education pathway) offers year 12 students a guaranteed pathway into a degree program.
 Unlike most VCAL programs, ASPIRE will prepare senior secondary students to start degree level studies and, similar to the FAST program, will guarantee you an offer of a place in a FedUni degree, without needing an ATAR.
-ASPIRE is a new program that integrates Victorian Certificate of Applied Learning (VCAL), Foundation Access Studies (FAST) and Embedded Academic Transition (EAT) units.
+ASPIRE is a new program that integrates Victorian Certificate of Applied Learning (VCAL), and Foundation Access Studies (FAST) units.
 It aims to enable VCAL students to prepare and pursue diverse higher level education and training pathways at FedUni.
 The program is already showing excellent results for our students who want to move into a degree.

 Read more about the ASPIRE - Senior VCAL program.